How To Prevent A Hoze Nozzle From Getting Stuck

 Proper storage can also help to prevent corrosion and the hose nozzle from sticking.
 Always drain the hose of any excess water and store it in a dry, cool place and away from the elements.

-Rainwater and dirt can enter the threads externally causing them to become stuck
+Rainwater and dirt can enter the threads externally causing them to eventually become seized

 Avoid storing it in direct sunlight or a damp area, as this can cause the hose to deteriorate faster and increase the risk of sticking.